Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of

-In Fig. \ref{LC_bol}, we show the bolometric light curve of SN 2011kl (given in Table \ref{BolLC} and peaking at $L_{\rm bol,peak}=(3.63^{+0.17}_{-0.16})\times10^{43}$ erg s$^{-1}$) in comparison to the bolometric light curves of several other GRB- and XRF-SNe, taken from \citet[][their Fig. 7]{Olivares2012AA} as well as \cite{Olivares2015AA}, \cite{Schulze2014AA}, and \cite{Toy2015ApJ}; we additionally include some non-GRB SE-SNe, the SLSN PTF12dam \citep{Chen2015MNRAS}, the ``rapidly-rising gap transient'' SNLS06D1hc \citep{Arcavi2015ApJ} {as well as two more SNe in the ``luminosity gap'' between typical GRB-SNe and SLSNe \citep{Vallely2017MNRAS,Whitesides2017ApJ}}, the famous SN 1987A, which had a Blue SuperGiant (BSG) progenitor \citep{Suntzeff1990AJ}, as well as mean light curves of four different SE-SNe types taken from \cite{Lyman2014MNRAS}.
 Clearly, SN 2011kl is more luminous than any GRB-SN discovered to date (which tend to cluster in a relatively narrow luminosity range, \citealt{Melandri2014AA}), including the previous record-holder, SN 2012bz associated with GRB 120422A \citep{Schulze2014AA}, and generally the most luminous Type Ic SN which is not a \emph{bona fide} SLSN \citep{Prentice2016MNRAS}.
 It is also much more luminous and evolves much faster than the BSG-progenitor SN 1987A.
 On the other hand, it is much less luminous and also much faster evolving than PTF12dam.
 This SLSN shows a light-curve evolution similar to SN 2007bi, which has been claimed to be due to a very massive star exploding as a pair-instability supernova (PISN, \citealt{Gal-Yam2009Nature}).
 Such SLSNe have been labelled ``SLSN R'' by \cite{Gal-Yam2012Science}, but \cite{Nicholl2013Natur} and \cite{Chen2015MNRAS} show that other similar SNe, including PTF12dam, can also be powered by magnetars \citep[or possibly black holes,][]{Nicholl2015ApJL} or the interaction of the SN ejecta with a massive shell ejected at an earlier time (the latter model being rather construed, though); therefore they label this SLSN-type ``2007bi-like'' {(note \cite{Nicholl2017ApJ3} and \cite{Decia2017ApJ} find a continuum of rise/decay times from large samples, and no bimodality at all anymore)}.